The Ultimate Guide to the Japan Rail Pass

 Regional passes typically cost less than the nationwide JR Pass and can include unlimited travel on JR trains, some buses, and even select ferries within the designated area.
 Just like the nationwide pass, they’re only available to foreign temporary visitors to Japan and not to citizens and residents.

 We think that regional passes are a great choice for trips that focus on one city cluster or a single region.
 They still provide the convenience of unlimited travel without buying individual tickets.
 It’s still worth checking exactly which lines and services are included for each regional pass before purchasing to make sure it matches your itinerary, though.
-You can check out different options and prices here.

 For travelers exploring multiple regions or planning long-distance journeys, the nationwide JR Pass might still be the better choice, but we think that these passes are a smart alternative for focused regional trips.